ScottLogic/blog/_posts/2014-11-07-http-2-a-quick-look.md

 title: 'HTTP/2: A quick look'
 date: 2014-11-07 00:00:00 Z
 categories:
-- wreilly
 - Tech
 tags:
 - blog
 author: wreilly
 layout: default_post
 source: site
 summary: With the HTTP/2 specification just going to Working Group Last Call and due for publication in early 2015, I thought now would be a good time to have a quick look at what's changing.
 oldlink: http://www.scottlogic.com/blog/2014/11/07/http-2-a-quick-look.html
 disqus-id: "/2014/11/07/http-2-a-quick-look.html"
 ---